5 key questions on social media data access & privacy concerns

 - Be a socially responsible marketer.
 Analyse data at an aggregated level.
 Choose your tools and 3rd party data providers wisely.
 When creating content and campaigns, make sure you are transparent with your data usage.
 Finally, always allow people to opt out.

 We hope that these answers will provide you with enough information, clarity and guidance to navigate the current social media landscape.
 Rest assured – we are here for you, providing you with accurate and compliant data around the clock.
-If you have any more questions, feel free to contact us at email@example.com
+If you have any more questions, feel free to reach out to us.

 SentiOne has successfully passed all Facebook reviews since March 2015 as a part of their social network’s regular screening and auditing.
 The last review was conducted on October 16th, 2019.